Does the Quran mention Tests?

 If a submitter keeps up the worship of God alone with religious practices dedicated to God alone, the tests do not cease.
 In our lives (8:28; 64:15), as we go through the challenges of our daily life the tests continue.
 There are numerous verses in the Quran with the words test or tested and no verse which indicates that the tests will stop.

 If an individual gets away from the worship of God alone, the tests will cease.
 That individual will join the vast majority of humans who either don’t believe in God or believe in God associated with idols (12:103, 12:106).
-These individuals at that point would have stepped out of God’s Kingdom and will become oblivious of God.
+These individuals at that point would have stepped out of God’s Protection (4:132) and will become oblivious of God.
 The truth of 2:118, “miracles for those who have attained certainty” becomes alien to them.
-If they are tested or a retribution befalls them they will not recognize them as such.
+If they are tested or a retribution befalls them they will not recognize it as such.

 Do the miracles cease?

-Can we state that the disagreement about admission tests boils down to death or cause of death?
+Can we state that the disagreement about ‘admission tests’ boils down to death or cause of death?

 Does this conclusion by them not cause a serious problem when we add to God’s Criteria of Judgment in the Hereafter?